top of page

 While I am not a big proponent of labels and diagnoses, it can be helpful to explore some of the signs and symptoms of them in order to provide greater context and understanding for what a person may be going through.
 That is what I hope to do in this post, but please don't get stuck on trying to determine whether you fit into any specific categories or diagnostic criteria.
 I want to assure you that whether or not you have received a formal diagnosis of social anxiety, or whether your fears make a major or minor impact on your life, you absolutely deserve support and understanding.
 You deserve relief from your anxiety!!

-While this is an abbreviated and very simplified list, some signs of social anxiety may include:
+While everyone's experience is different, some common signs of social anxiety include:

 • Persistent fear of social situations, largely centered around being judged or negatively evaluated in some way